WandeTestAnalyst/api-automation-agent/README.md

 **Claude 3.7 Sonnet** (claude-3-7-sonnet-latest) is the default and recommended model for this agentic workflow.
 - Provides superior code generation and understanding
 - Offers the best balance of performance and cost
+- **Strongly recommended**: Other models may not provide satisfactory results for this specific use case

 ### Supported Models